paperless-ngx/paperless-ngx/docs/setup.md

         [`PAPERLESS_CONSUMER_POLLING`](configuration.md#PAPERLESS_CONSUMER_POLLING), which will disable inotify.
 See
         [here](configuration.md#polling).

-6. Run `docker compose pull`.
-This will pull the image.
+5. Run `docker compose pull`.
+This will pull the image from the GitHub container registry by default but you can change the image to pull from Docker Hub by changing the `image` line to `image: paperless-ngx/paperless-ngx:latest`.

-7. To be able to login, you will need a super user.
+6. To be able to login, you will need a "superuser".
 To create it, execute the following command:

     ```shell-session